 Reason #3: They Work to Code

 Building codes are very important to Toronto homeowners.
 The City can send an inspector out to check your water and electrical installations pretty much any time they want to, and often they do so if they know you’ve had work done.
 How do they know?
-Any one of a number of ways – because you applied for a permit, because someone drove past your house and saw it happening, or just because your name is on a list somewhere.
-The point is, if they conduct an inspection and the work isn’t done to code you’ll have to remove it and redo it, and possibly even pay a fine.
+Anyone of a number of ways – because you applied for a permit, because someone drove past your house and saw it happening, or just because your name is on a list somewhere.
+The point is if they conduct an inspection and the work isn’t done to code you’ll have to remove it and redo it, and possibly even pay a fine.
 It simply isn’t worth it.
-Your home handyman might work to code, but he doesn’t have a licence to lose by cutting a few corners.
-A Toronto plumber on the other hand can’t risk his livelihood by doing so.
+Your home handyman might work to code, but he doesn’t have a license to lose by cutting a few corners.
+A Toronto plumber, on the other hand, can’t risk his livelihood by doing so.

 Reason #4: You Have Recourse